DERRY CITY: Late leveller denies Shiels' side victory

-A 93rd minute equaliser from substitute Chiedozie Ogbene denied Derry City all three points, at Markets Field.
+A stoppage time equaliser from substitute Chiedozie Ogbene denied Derry City all three points, at Markets Field.

-Centre-back Aaron Barry thought he had won the encounter for the Candystripes, but youngster Ogbene fired home with virtually the last kick of the game.
+Centre-back Aaron Barry thought he had won the came for the Candystripes, but youngster Ogbene fired home with virtually the last kick of the game.

-City also changed their formation going with Conor McDermott, Aaron Barry and Dean Jarvis slotting into a back three.
+City also changed their formation going with Conor McDermott, Aaron Barry and Dean Jarvis slotting into three at the back.

 The home side started on the front foot but Robbie Williams' long range strike on two minutes was easily gathered by City keeper Gerard Doherty.

-Minutes later Aaron McEneff saw his stinging drive, which had Limerick keeper Brendan Clarke scrambling, flash just wide.
+Minutes later Aaron McEneff saw his stinging drive, which had Limerick keeper Brendan Clarke scrambling, flashed just wide.

-Just before the half-hour mark McEneff went close again with another pile driver, but Clarke kept the shot out and also did well to push the loose ball away from the in-rushing Nathan Boyle.
+Just before the half-hour mark McEneff went close again with another long range strike, but Clarke kept the shot out and also did well to push the loose ball away from the in-rushing Nathan Boyle.

 The first effort after the break came on 61 minutes but Tosi's left footed strike from the edge of the box failed to trouble Doherty.

-The break through did come on 79 minutes as McEneff's left wing corner was fizzed into the near post and Barry made no mistake rising high to head home past Clarke from six yards.
+The break through did come on 79 minutes as McEneff's left wing corner was fizzed into the near post and Barry made no mistake rising high to head home past Clarke.

-Centre-back Williams broke inside the City penalty area and his ball across the six yard box fell to substitute Ogbene, who's miss hit shot flew off the wet surface and high into the net, to spark wild celebrations amongst the home supporters.
+Centre-back Williams broke inside the City box and his ball across the six yard box fell to substitute Chiedozie Ogbene, who blasted the ball home to spark wild celebrations amongst the home supporters.

 Derry City: Doherty, McDermott, Barry, Jarvis; Daniels (Timlin 67), Low, McEneff, Monaghan, Curtis; McNamee, Boyle (Kennedy 67).